Learn Tailwind CSS: Customization & Extension Guide

 By Vinish Bhaskar

-During this tutorial, we will explore the various configuration options and customization possibilities of Tailwind CSS.
-We'll learn how to modify default styles, adjust utility classes, and enhance the framework to fit perfectly with our project's unique design needs.
+During this tutorial, we will explore various configuration options and customization possibilities.
+We'll learn how to modify default styles, adjust utility classes, and enhance the framework to perfectly suit our project's unique design needs.

 By the end of this tutorial, you'll gain a solid understanding of how to effectively customize Tailwind CSS to create visually stunning and highly personalized web interfaces.
 You'll develop knowledge and skills to override default styles, add custom utility classes, and even enhance Tailwind CSS plugins to extend their functionality.